gregpuzzles1/new_sandbox/jesus-loves-all/README.md

 ## Overview

 **Jesus Loves All** is a simple, one-page web project that celebrates inclusivity and unity.
-The main feature of this project is a visual illustration of children of all races standing together in a circle, beneath the heartfelt heading:
+The main feature of this project is a visual illustration of children of all races standing together in a circle.

 > **Jesus loves all the little children of the world!**